Skip to main content

 Tourist (FMM)Not eligibleCannot obtain an RFC.

 This distinction is a legal limitation, not a bureaucratic one.
 If you have a Temporary Resident visa without a work permit and you’re working remotely for foreign clients, a Limited RFC is enough for banking and property.
 But you cannot legally invoice Mexican companies or earn Mexican-source income without upgrading your immigration status first.
+Companies relocating teams to CDMX while navigating this paperwork often start with corporate housing in Mexico City to keep employees settled during the process.

 RFC registration: what you need